-Respawn and EA have changed the way the ranking system in Apex Legends works because too many players made it to Apex Predator in Season 3.
-To combat this, Master tier was added to the game for Season 4 and sits between Diamond and Apex Predator.
+Respawn and EA have changed the way the ranking system in Apex Legends works because in past seasons too many players made it to the top rank, Apex Predator.
+To combat this, Master tier was added to the game and sits between Diamond and Apex Predator.
 The RP required to make it to Master will be 10,000RP – the amount previously required for Apex Predator.

 But this also means Respawn has made some changes to the way Apex Predator works too.
 Now, only the top 500 players on each platform will have the title, so your rank is likely to shift in real time between Apex Predator and Master as other players gain and lose RP.